Smail16v/Workspace-Eventcore-Intelligence-Hub/FIREBASE_RULES.md

     match /artifacts/{appId}/public/data/projects/{projectId} {

-      // READ: Allow any authenticated user to view the project list.
+      // READ: Allow any authenticated user to view the project list. allow read: if isAuthenticated();
-      // This is necessary for the workspace dashboard to load the list of projects. allow read: if isAuthenticated();

       // CREATE: Allow authenticated users to create projects.